-You may be able to run FlightGear on a computer that features a 3-D video card not supporting hardware accelerated OpenGL - and even on systems without 3-D graphics hardware at all.
+You may be able to run FlightGear on a computer that features a 3D video card not supporting hardware accelerated OpenGL - and even on systems without 3D graphics hardware at all.
 However, the absence of hardware accelerated OpenGL support can bring even the fastest machine to its knees.
 The typical signal for missing hardware acceleration are frame rates below 1 frame per second.

-Any modern 3-D graphics featuring OpenGL support will do.
+Any modern 3D graphics featuring OpenGL support will do.
 For Windows video card drivers that support OpenGL, visit the home page of your video card manufacturer.
 You should note that sometimes OpenGL drivers are provided by the manufacturers of the graphics chip instead of by the makers of the board.
-If you are going to buy a graphics card for running FlightGear, one based on a NVIDIA chip (TNT X/Geforce X) might be a good choice.
+If you are going to buy a graphics card for running FlightGear, one based on a AMD/ATI Radeon or NVIDIA GeForce with an absolute minimum of 64 MByte, better 128 Mbyte might be a good choice.